Friday, February 22, 2019

 - We're in luck here.
 We can have the benefit of seeing the same behavior writ large, seeing what goes on individually and in private, put clearly on show among the many in public.

-- Like seeking what justice is for the individual by looking for justice in the state: referring here of course to Socrates in The Republic
+- Like seeking what justice is for the individual by looking for justice in the state: referring here of course to Socrates in The Republic.

 - We can see the genesis of racism in public in our time's populist movements.
 Populists tell a story, the standard story of ritual: the audience collectively follows the story's events.
 An old weak god engages in battle with an enemy (invading from outside or secretly working within our country), dying in the fight and then reborn a new powerful god.
 Let me emphasize here that in the building of the background to racism, we are dealing with something altogether different from building the background to really seeing an object or a sympathizing with a real person's suffering.
 We're not developing knowledge, more like anti-knowledge, the production of forgetting.